Compare Insurance Quotes

-Like most insurance companies aiming at the budget-minded insurance customer, 21st Century takes the funny approach to advertising.
-They take aim at competitors like GEICO and Progressive directly in their advertising, using various examples to show that they offer the same coverage and service while saving you money.
+Similar to most insurance companies aiming at the budget-minded insurance customer, 21st Century takes the funny approach to advertising.
+They take aim at competitors like Geico and Progressive directly in their advertising, using various examples to show that they offer the same coverage and service while saving you money.

-21st Century doesn’t have a well-known logo or mascot, and their smaller presence in the media in general is likely a part of why they are able to keep rates so low.
+21st Century does not have a well-known logo or mascot, and their smaller presence in the media in general is likely a part of why they are able to keep rates so low.

 21st Century has two major sponsorships, both of which are intended to reflect community involvement.
 These are the Special Olympics and the March of Dimes March for Babies, both of which they have sponsored repeatedly over the years.
 They’ve also sponsored a number of contests, including offering scholarships.

 Claims service is the most important aspect of any auto insurer’s reputation.
-Cheap car insurance is no longer worth the savings if the company doesn’t provide the service you need when you have a claim.
+Cheap car insurance is no longer worth the savings if the company fails to provide the service you need when you have a claim.